OpenDSA/OpenDSA/RST/en/Blockchain/MerkleTrees.rst

 a new hash pointer, the same actor would change a transaction.
 However, this change must agree with verification of the tree.

 This fact leads us to the fact that Merkle Trees also allow these transactions to be efficiently verifiable.
-To this end, it's important to note that the branches of a Merkle Tree are inherently modular.
+The Merkle Tree enables verification of transactions in To this end, it's important to note that the branches of a Merkle Tree are inherently modular.
 The verification of a single transaction does not require the verification of every other transaction as shown below.